About the Recovery Partition on your PC

-To clone recovery partition to USB, you can make it with Windows built-in tool or via third-party cloning tool named AOMEI Backupper Professional.
+To clone recovery partition to USB, you can make it with Windows built-in tool or via third-party cloning tool named AOMEI Backupper Standard.
 But it’s not that easy to copy recovery partition to USB with the built-in tool.
 If you prefer an easy and quick way to copy Dell, HP, ASUS or Lenovo recovery partition to USB or to another hard drive, AOMEI Backupper is recommended.

 Copy Recovery Partition to USB with Windows built-in tool